frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 Also, we have read about from our Father that he has experienced in many ways also, because Our Mother is always there looking at us.

 Our Lord said to His Mother, "Look at your child" (John 19:26).
-Look at your child and never stop looking at her.
+'Look at your child and never stop looking at her.'
 We know that Our Lady is always looking at us.

 Cardinal Sin, one time when he was 63 in Manila, got chickenpox.
 Well, chickenpox is just a normal, simple childhood illness.
 But when you get it when you\'re a bit older, it\'s a bit more difficult.